robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 It's taken a while to get here, but by now you've learned most of the core surrounding functionality that you'll need to implement in pretty much any *adminui* / QEWD Application, so it's been time well spent.

+The good news is that the entire CRUD cycle for a record can be handled by a single pre-built *adminui* WebComponent Assembly, aptly named *adminui-crud*.

+So let's see how it can be used.

+The *adminui-crud* Assembly Module is a bit different from the standard ones, in that it encapsulates a complete set of pre-determined functionality - the CRUD cycle for a record - but in a way that can be customised.

+We can begin by loading it as if it was a standard Assembly Module.
+In the *app.js* file,